 The Muslim countries are the worst, Rolf went on.

 I thought of how drivers swerve to hit stray dogs in Niger, and how donkeys are beaten in public.
-How I used to see one man who rode his horse bareback in traffic in Niamey holds the reins so tightly the sides of the horse’s mouth sometimes bleed.
+How I used to see one man who rode his horse bareback in traffic in Niamey holding the reins so tightly the sides of his horse’s mouth would bleed.

 Norwegians pride themselves on having an egalitarian, educated society.

 In 2010 Save the Children voted Norway the BEST country in the world to be a mother.
 By contrast in the same report the United States ranked close to last among industrialized nations.

 Not to spay is considered cruel in America but there’s clearly another way to think of it.
 Could you imagine a time when every American dog owner was responsible?
 So we would not have to submit people’s best friend to a painful operation?